-The General Protection provisions of the Fair Work Act 2009 which govern adverse action are designed to protect workplace rights and freedom of association and to provide protection from workplace discrimination.
+The General Protections provisions of the Fair Work Act 2009 which govern adverse action are designed to protect workplace rights and freedom of association and to provide protection from workplace discrimination.

 An employer must not take ‘adverse action‘ against a worker because that worker: